egberts/egberts.github.io-src/content/articles/verizon-fios-network.md

 Ethernet via Set-Top Box's MoCA coaxial (rare)
 ----------------------------------------------

-or that rarely used Ethernet port behind the Set-Top Box
+or that infrequently used Ethernet port behind the Set-Top Box

 * Personal Computer
 * Cat-5E cabling for 802.3/1000Base-T